fsvreddit/automodmail/README.md

 Like Automoderator, just for modmail.
 Allows sub mods to configure rules written in YAML to enable autoresponders, automate ban appeals and more.

-For full documentation, please see [this wiki page](https://github.com/fsvreddit/automodmail/blob/main/redditWiki.md).
+For full documentation, please see [this page](https://github.com/fsvreddit/automodmail/blob/main/redditWiki.md).

 Modmail Automator is open source.
 You can find it on Github [here](https://github.com/fsvreddit/automodmail).